Promoting Your SecureDrop Instance¶

 To better help potential sources visualize how SecureDrop works, several organizations have made short instructional videos walking through all the steps.
 Some good examples include the Toronto Globe and Mail, The Intercept, and Lucy Parsons Labs.

 Facebook and Twitter also allow for targeted advertising to users in specific locations, attributes, and sometimes even specific users.
-Gizmodo Media Group recently targeted online advertisements for their secure tips page at DC residents imploring them to tell on trump.
+For example, Gizmodo Media Group targeted online advertisements for their secure tips page at DC residents imploring them to tell on trump.
 At Freedom of the Press Foundation, we ran a proof of concept Twitter advertisement aimed at EPA and NOAA employees to show how it can be done.
 You can read about how you can do the same thing here.

 Obviously this tip only applies to news outlets that also print a physical newspaper, but putting an ad or in the paper to tell readers where to go to access SecureDrop can be extremely effective.